 First of all, I’m a big fan of getting your nutrients from food and sunlight.
 However, nowadays there are many reasons why this may not be enough to feel your best and have your labs show zero deficiencies.
 In my practice, I test nutrient levels all the time, and consistently see low levels in folks who don’t supplement, or who use low quality or food-based brands.

 - Low mineral levels in plant foods because of depleted soils ~ magnesium deficiency is widespread.
+Symptoms include irritability, anxiety, PMS, muscle soreness, cramps, and insomnia.
+Read all about your magnesium needs here.

 - Digestive problems that cause poor absorption of nutrients, such as celiac disease or colitis.